 [Editor’s note: “4 Best Marijuana ETFs for Conservative Portfolios” was previously published in May 2019.
 It has since been updated to include the most relevant information available.]

-Investors are clamoring for ways to get in on a popular, but risky, marijuana investing craze.
-Despite the reality that pot is illegal under federal law, many states have legalized the substance and plenty of marijuana ETFs have cropped up as a result.
+Investors are clamoring for ways to get in on a popular, but risky, marijuana-investing craze.
+Despite the reality that cannabis is illegal under federal law, many states have legalized the substance and plenty of marijuana ETFs have cropped up as a result.

 For recreational use, Oregon, Massachusetts, California and a few more states allow marijuana use.
 Yet, the majority of U.S. states have medical marijuana legislation in the pipeline.
 Presently, with the legal disconnect between federal and state law regarding marijuana use, investing directly in U.S. marijuana ETFs and stocks is risky and replete with scams and fraud.